blakecreasey/BackerUpperProject/README.md

 watched directory.
 Don't end the path for the watched directory with a slash, for example, write '.' for current directory not './'
+The watched directory must be either . or .. (implementation challenge)

 To use our system the user has to specify where they want their backup directory in the main file and backup helper file.The user then must run